-You should use the logs to understand the nature of the requests for your content, not as a complete accounting of all requests.
+We recommend that you use the logs to understand the nature of the requests for your content, not as a complete accounting of all requests.
 CloudFront delivers access logs on a best-effort basis.
 The log record for a particular request might be delivered long after the request was actually processed, or not at all.
 In rare cases, usage that appears in the AWS usage tracking and billing systems might not appear in CloudFront access logs.